satoshinakacodeo/Binance.US-Bitcoin-Trading-Grid-Bot/README.md

 DOGE - DBvGe8trgKTCA9dHoxv6pC4s2mVNniXE4d

-ETH (ERC20) - 0xbfbac763bdf69bc29e73afdff7f1680247dc52dd

 LTC - LgfH9MJfu35K84CqVLjJhE5BuRwDLyLKc7

 It will encourage me to continue development and enable support for other trading platforms as well.

-Robinhood or TD Ameritrade for stocks, commodities, and fiat would be fun for me =)

 I have no idea what the optimal settings are for profit unfortunately, but you don't want the price of Bitcoin to escape the grid range.
 Grid trading isn't really optimal for Bitcoin due to the large swings.
 Market tanks and the program will load you up on Bitcoin.
 Market takes off and the program will take profits too soon and unload your Bitcoin.
 I have found the profits to be very low and wonder if the few dollars is worth missing out on the big pumps and getting extra exposure for the crashes...